Criminal History Information

 - Terminated for cause from Florida Medicaid Program unless the applicant has been in good standing for the most recent five years.

 - Terminated for cause by any other State Medicaid Program or the Medicare Program unless the termination was at least 20 years prior to the date of the application and the applicant has been in good standing with the program for the most recent five years.

 Admission into clinical is at the discretion of the clinical agencies and these agencies may require more stringent limitations than those outlined above; therefore, applicants with any felony charges and selected misdemeanor charges may ultimately be denied enrollment in nursing courses.
-Students should be aware that hospitals may require social security number of students and copies of criminal history background report, immunization records, and other such data before accepting a student for clinical.
+Students should be aware that hospitals may require a social security number of students and copies of the criminal history background report, immunization records, and other such data before accepting a student for clinical.